Making vodka from sugar (Moonshine)

 Distillation is carried out on a low heat.
 I suggest immediately fractionalizing the yield: heads, hearts, and tails.
 Collect the first 50 ml per 1 kilo of sugar in a separate container.
 According to our proportions, these 300 ml are the “head” fraction, which can be used only for technical purposes because they are high in harmful substances.

 The next middle fraction (hearts) is also called raw alcohol.
 Gather the middle run until ABV goes below 40%.
-Use alcoholmeter to measure ABV (only at a temperature of 20°C), but you can also use a rule of thumb: keep gathering while the distillate is burning in a spoon.
+Use an alcoholmeter to measure ABV (only at a temperature of 20°C), but you can also use a rule of thumb: keep gathering while the distillate is burning in a spoon.

 Gather the last third fraction (tails) in a separate container.
 It contains a lot of fusil oil.
 This distillate can be poured in the next wash (after decanting) to increase ABV.
-Alternatively, you can skip gathering this fractions altogether—just shut the distillation still after gathering the hearts.
+Alternatively, you can skip gathering these fractions altogether—just shut the distillation still after gathering the hearts.

 - Clarification.
 Before the second distilling run the middle fraction (raw alcohol) requires additional clarification due to hazardous substances.
 There’s no one recognized method, that’s why you can use any you want.

 Clarifying sugar moonshine with carbon is very natural but if handled properly manganese solution and baking soda also work well.
 Just make sure to decrease ABV to 15-20% by diluting the distillate with water in order to weaken molecular linkage.

 - Second distilling run.
 Dilute the raw alcohol for fire safety reasons and pour it in the distillation still.
 Start distilling on a low heat.
 Gather the heads the same way as before—first 50 ml per 1 kilo of sugar.